duducarmona/recipes-project-2/README.md

 ​
 List of other features outside of the MVPs scope
 ​
-User profile: - see my profile - upload my profile picture - see other users profile - list of events created by the user - list events the user is attending
+Survival: - check what you can cook with a few ingredients from your fridge

+Weekly menu: - the user can make a menu for every day of the week with different recipes

+Types of food: - the user can look for all the types of foods (Asian, Mexican, traditional, Moroccan ...)
 ​
-Geo Location: - add geolocation to events when creating - show event in a map in event detail page - show all events in a map in the event list page
-​
+Geo Location: - add geolocation to help the user to find the cheapest and more specific ingredients ​
-Homepage: - …
+Homepage: - PENDING
 ​
 ## ROUTES:
 ​